darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 	attr1: 1,
 	attr2: 2
 };
-var copy = original; // :)
+var clone = original; // :)

-// we have a very nice copy now, let's play
+// we have a very nice clone now, let's play
 // with it because we are confident.

-copy.attr1 = 'it is really simple';
+clone.attr1 = 'it is really simple';

-console.log(copy.attr1); // ok fine
+console.log(clone.attr1); // ok fine
 console.log(original.attr1); // oh no !
 ```